 At Hopewell Roofing & Restoration in Cumming GA, we are happy to put our expertise to work for you.
 Let’s start by answering your most pressing questions about roof flashing and a leaky roof.
-Keep reading for the facts you need to know to keep your flashing and roof in optimal condition so you can keep your home safe from the elements.
+Keep reading for the facts you need to know to keep your roof in optimal condition so you can keep your home safe from the elements.

 What Is Roof Flashing?

 When it comes to preventing leaks in your roof, the flashing plays an integral role.
 Typically comprised of copper, aluminum, or galvanized sheet metal, the flashing works as a seal between the roof joints, efficiently keeping water out.

 What kind of material is your roof flashing?
 Most homes feature galvanized sheet metal.
 However, a copper roof is likely to have a copper flashing.
 And homeowners that install the flashing themselves tend to use aluminum because of its easier installation and affordability.
 Most roof installers use soldering to build flashing—regardless of the material.